atreyaj/mobileShop/README.md

 # The mobile item list
 A NativeScript-built iOS and Android app for managing shop items

-**Note**: This app was made for testing offline database with an online api on mobile apps.
+**Note**: This application was made to connect to an api hence, the set server address page.

-To test if the offline database works, i have setup a json.db in the **node-json-server** directory.
+To test that the phone can connect to an api, i have set up a local api, with a json database.
-To run it (And the entire project), you need to have [_npm_](https://docs.npmjs.com/getting-started/installing-node) installed first, then install json-server using the command.
+To run it (And the entire project), you need to have [_npm_](https://docs.npmjs.com/getting-started/installing-node) installed first, then install **json-server**(npm install -g json-server) using the command.

 _npm install -g json-server_